mmusal/mmusal.github.io/_posts/BYM_ModelApplication.md

 ## Convolution

 Recall that convolution is the aggregated areal and random effects associated with the counties.
-It allows us to look into
+It allows us to look into the magnitudes of error associated with each county.
+Among the 6 counties of interest, across the 77 biweeks, in general Los Angeles dominates this magnitude followed by San Bernardino.
+This phenomena would point out that there was a higher risk of mortality in these counties than would be accounted for with the socio-demographic and vaccination covariates.
+We see that until 2022 San Francisco had smaller magnitudes or error that unfortunately reversed direction.

 ```r